alireza-h/php-openapi/README.md

     composer require alireza-h/php-openapi
     ```

-- Check `src/Document` directory as sample and create your own `OpenAPIOperationGenerator`
+- Check `src/Document` directory as sample and create your own `OpenApiOperationGenerator`
-  and `OpenAPIDocumentGenerator`
+  and `OpenApiDocumentGenerator`

-  Instead of using `OpenAPIDocumentGenerator`, you can create your own `OpenAPIBuilder` object and
+  Instead of using `OpenApiDocumentGenerator`, you can create your own `OpenApiBuilder` object and
-  add `OpenAPIOperation` to builder object.
+  add `OpenApiOperation` to builder object.

   ```
-  OpenAPIBuilder::openapi()
+  OpenApiBuilder::openapi()
       ->info(
           [
               'title' => 'API',